JPBarrick/10X-Settings/README.md

 ⚙️ Settings:

 The settings file includes various customizations, including the use of RobotoMono font, and a margin for single pane on my 4K+ 3:2 monitor.
 Unfortunately, I haven't yet found a way to dymamically set the margin when a column width changes, such as when in dual-pane mode.
+For the moment, it is probably best to set the `MarginWidth` to a small value, such as 50 or 100.

 ---